-I write about the maritime history of communications and encounter in the Atlantic World.
+I write about the maritime history, communications, encounter in the eighteenth-century Atlantic World.

-My current work in the maritime history of communications is titled "Mariners and Misinformation in the American Atlantic, 1740-1775."
-It assesses the role of New England sailors and seamen in the mediascapes of the eighteenth-century Atlantic World.
-Shipping ostensibly brought distant people closer together, but the communications of mariners emphasized the distinctions and differences between themselves and those they encountered in circum-Atlantic shipping routes and ports.
+My dissertation, titled "Mariners and Misinformation in the American Atlantic, 1740-1775," assesses the role of Massachusetts and Rhode Island sailors and seamen in the mediascapes of the eighteenth-century Atlantic World.
+Shipping ostensibly brought distant people closer together, but when mariners in fishing, whaling, shipping, and slaving voyages communicated they emphasized the distinctions and differences between themselves and those they encountered in circum-Atlantic shipping routes and ports.

-My prior work in the maritime history of encounter is represented in "How to Win Friends and Trade with People: Atlantic Metissage and Labrador's Industrious Inuit, 1763-1809," and in "The Creative Misunderstandings of George Cartwright: A Popular Culture of Paternalism in Labrador 1770-1786."
-It analyzes the ways that English and Inuit traders in Labrador borrowed, mixed, reborrowed, and remixed each other's labor regulation and trading practices in the fur trade and fisheries.
+I have published on British-Inuit trade in NunatuKavut in the peer-reviewed article "How to Win Friends and Trade with People: Atlantic Metissage and Labrador's Industrious Inuit, 1763-1809."
+This work analyzes the ways that English and Inuit traders in Newfoundland and Labrador borrowed, mixed, reborrowed, and remixed each other's labor regulation and trading practices.

 “How to Win Friends and Trade with People: Southern Inuit, George Cartwright, and Labrador Households, 1763 to 1809.”
 Acadiensis: Journal of the History of the Atlantic Region XLVI, no. 2 (Summer/Autumn 2017): 35–58.